vertica/VerticaPy/README.md

  parser FJsonParser()
 ```

-There are other specific functions to import specific file types such as [read_json](#https://www.vertica.com/python/documentation_last/utilities/read_json/) and read_csv(#https://www.vertica.com/python/documentation_last/utilities/read_csv/).
-The advantage is that since they focus on a particular file type, they offer more options to tackle the data.
-For example, [read_json](#https://www.vertica.com/python/documentation_last/utilities/read_json/) has an additional parameter "flatten_arrays" that allows to flatten the nest JSON arrays.
+VerticaPy provides functions for importing other specific file types, such as [read_json](#https://www.vertica.com/python/documentation_last/utilities/read_json/) and read_csv(#https://www.vertica.com/python/documentation_last/utilities/read_csv/).
+Since these functions focus on a particular file type, they offer more options for tackling the data.
+For example, [read_json](#https://www.vertica.com/python/documentation_last/utilities/read_json/) has a "flatten_arrays" parameter that allows you to flatten nested JSON arrays.

 - **Data Exploration**